SymfonyCasts/tailwind-bundle/doc/index.rst

 ------------------------

-By default, when you run ``php bin/console tailwind:build``, the bundle will check to see if it's already downloaded a version of tailwind.
+By default, when you run ``php bin/console tailwind:build``, the bundle will check to see if it's already downloaded a version of Tailwind binary.
 If it hasn't, the latest standalone Tailwind binary will be downloaded.
 If it has, the latest version it can find in your ``./var/tailwind`` directory will be used.
 In order to update to a new version, delete your ``./var/tailwind`` directory before running